 - PEX plumbing

-Each of the above package has a lot more features, and you can see them all on Jayco White Hawk spec page.
+Each of the above packages has many more features, and you can see them all on the Jayco White Hawk spec page.

 Jayco White Hawk Pricing